easytarget/esp32-cjmcu-531-demo/README.md

 https://github.com/easytarget/esp32-cjmcu-531-demo/issues
 * Add a servo (== lidar); add interrupt-driven motion control loop with homing, canned movements (and accelleration control?).
 * SMP: handle sensor+servo on different core than the web server.
+* stop using GET requests and move to a streaming protocol.

 #### Issues
 * I have noticed the CMJU-531 I2C comms seem to lock up occasionally and needs a full power cycle to resume.
 This has only happened when I'm rebooting and developing on this; it seems stable when left in operation and not being 'messed' with.